jay-sridhar/emailapp/README.md

 GRANT ALL ON google_mail.* TO 'appuser'@'localhost';
 FLUSH PRIVILEGES;
 ~~~~
-4. Source the database schema file, present in the project root (emailapp/)
+4. Login to the MySQL client and source the database schema file, present in the project root (emailapp/)
 ~~~~~
 source schema.sql
 ~~~~~